Coarse cone quotients: Controlled Hilbert spaces

 We consider $X$ in $\Fun(BG,\UBC)$ and assume that it satisfies the Conditions \ref{lptgeertgetrg}-\ref{fhqwekfqweq} of \cref{kopherthretge9}.

-Following \cite{drno}, \cite{dsa}, \cite{Li_2023} we will explain in detail how to associate to a suitably ergodic $G$-invariant probability measure $\nu$ on $X$ a $\Z$-invariant class $p$ in $\pi_{0}K\cX(\Sq(X) //G)$ whose components are generators.
+Following \cite{drno}, \cite{dsa}, \cite{Li_2023}, we will explain in detail how to associate to a suitably ergodic $G$-invariant probability measure $\nu$ on $X$ a $\Z$-invariant class $p$ in $\pi_{0}K\cX(\Sq(X) //G)$ whose components are generators.
 This class is the main input for the proof of \cref{kopherthretge9} given in \cref{hkoeprttrgegertg}.

-Recall that the spectrum $K\cX(Y)$ for $Y$ in $\BC$ is defined in \cite{buen} as the topological $K$-theory spectrum of the $C^{*}$-category $\bV(Y)$ of locally finite $Y$-controlled Hilbert spaces which are determined on points, and whose morphisms are bounded operators which can be approximated by controlled operators.
-It therefore requires some work to put the class represented by Drutu-Nowak projection $\hat P$ (described in \cref{fewfewrdefwerfwef}) into this framework.
+Recall that the spectrum $K\cX(Y)$ for $Y$ in $\BC$ is defined in \cite{buen} as the topological $K$-theory spectrum of the $C^{*}$-category $\bV(Y)$ of locally finite $Y$-controlled Hilbert spaces that are determined on points, and whose morphisms are bounded operators that can be approximated by controlled operators.
+It therefore requires some work to put the class represented by the Drutu-Nowak projection $\hat P$ (described in \cref{fewfewrdefwerfwef}) into this framework.

 The uniform structure on $X$ induces a topology and therefore a Borel measurable structure.
-Since $G$ acts by uniform maps it also acts by measurable maps.
+Since $G$ acts by uniform maps, it also acts by measurable maps.
 The additional datum going into the construction of $p$ is a $G$-invariant Borel probability measure $\nu$.
 The group $G$ acts on the Hilbert space $H:=L^{2}(X,\nu)$ by isometries $g\mapsto \rho(g)$.
 We let $H\cong H^{G}\oplus (H^{G})^{\perp}$ be the decomposition of $H$ into the subspace of $G$-invariant vectors and its orthogonal complement.
 The following explains a part of the assumption \cref{kopherthretge9}.\ref{kpbgbrgebgrbgrb}. \begin{ddd}[{\cite[Def.
 2.4]{drno}}] We say that the action of $G$ on $H$ has a spectral gap if there exists a finite subset $S$ of $G$ and $\kappa$ in $(0,1)$ such that for every $h$ in $(H^{G})^{\perp}$ we have

 \end{ddd} If $G$ is finitely generated, then it suffices to check this condition on a finite generating set $S$ of $G$.
 In this case we form the selfadjoint bounded operator on $H$.
 Note that $H^{G}$ is contained in the $1$-eigenspace of $M_{S}$.
 If the action of $G$ on $(X,\nu)$ is ergodic, then $H^{G}$ consists precisely of the constant functions.